nilostolte/Java-Hacks/README.md

 This program is a simple hack and it may copy other commands when multiple classes with the same name are used but only the last reference will be taken into account for each path.
-Complex configurations, like CSS classes separated by commas sharing the same attribute (color or another attricute) will cause an error.
+Complex configurations, like CSS classes separated by commas sharing the same attribute (color or another attribute) will cause an error.

 When an error is detected while using the `TreeMap`, the program says which class was not found and dumps all the keys of the tree for debugging purposes.